makedeb/makedeb/README.md

 A [Matrix space](https://matrix.to/#/!KOdBeHhHDQPQNLgioI:hunterwittenborn.com?via=hunterwittenborn.com&via=matrix.org&via=nerv.com.au) is available for assistance with makedeb, the MPR, and contribution help.

 ## Supporters
+**We're currently looking for support in paying for server resources to run the MPR.
+If you'd like to help, message Hunter Wittenborn either via email or on Matrix.**

 Thank you to the following companies who have generously given resources to help the makedeb project:

 [GitBook](https://www.gitbook.com/): For documentation hosting.
 GitBook lets you create your own documentation in multiple formats, including Markdown and a WYSIWYG editor.
 GitBook also natively integrates with other services such as GitHub and Google Analytics.